uwcartlab/webmapping/Chapter07/readme.md

 *   Write a readme file in Markdown
 *   Use GitHub as a platform for collaborative coding

-Note: If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.
+Note: The Chapter 7 support what could be conceptualized as a group final project in a classroom setting, but cover skills important to collaborative coding on any group project.
+If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.

-Lesson 1: Using Markdown for GitHub
+Lesson 1: Collaborating through GitHub
 ==========================

-### I. GitHub Refresher
+### I. GitHub Collaborative Coding Functionality

 As introduced in Chapter 1, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time on a group project.
 You have been using GitHub to commit your chapter activities throughout semester, but before discussing GitHub as a collaborative coding tool, it is helpful to refresh some [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary).